Online Trading Starts Here

 Ethereum (ETH)

 Ethereum supports smart contracts and decentralized applications (DApps).
 Its halal status depends on usage.
 ETH is considered permissible when used in ethical, transparent projects.
 However, it becomes problematic if tied to haram sectors such as gambling, interest-based DeFi, or highly speculative schemes.
 Scholars emphasize evaluating the purpose behind the contract.
+Evaluating which coins are halal always involves checking the project’s purpose, and in Ethereum’s case, that purpose determines permissibility.

 Cardano (ADA)

 Cardano is built on peer-reviewed academic research and offers a transparent, energy-efficient, and decentralized blockchain.
-It avoids speculative hype and promotes real-world use cases in education, identity, and infrastructure — aligning with Islamic principles of social benefit and ethical finance.
+It avoids speculative hype and promotes real-world use cases in education, identity, and infrastructure, aligning with Islamic principles of social benefit and ethical finance.

 Polygon (MATIC)

 Polygon is a scaling solution for Ethereum that reduces gas fees and increases transaction speed.
 It supports ethical use cases across government, education, and financial services.
 As long as MATIC is not used in haram DApps (e.g., gambling platforms), it is generally considered halal.
+Polygon also qualifies as a Shariah compliant crypto because it supports transparency and inclusivity.

 Stellar (XLM)

 Stellar is focused on cross-border payments and financial inclusion.
 It provides utility in remittances and microfinance, particularly in underserved regions.
 XLM has no ties to interest or unethical sectors, making it favorable in halal screening, especially for charity-oriented and inclusive finance platforms.
+Hence, it consistently appears in expert-reviewed halal crypto coins list resources for Muslim investors.

 Algorand (ALGO)

 Algorand is a green blockchain that enables CBDCs, tokenized real-world assets, and compliant DeFi.
 Its transparent consensus model and broad institutional usage contribute to its halal appeal.
 As long as ALGO avoids riba-based integrations, it is suitable for Islamic investors.
+It also frequently features in the halal crypto coin list approved by independent Shariah boards.

 Islamic Coin (ISLM)